IGME-202-2221/project-1-VanishingCoincidence/README.md

 ## You Additions

-_List out what you added to your game to make it different for you_
+There will be multiple types of enemies (at least one that shoots and one that only charges towards the player).
+Also, instead of being completely screen-wrapping, the player can only screen wrap from the top and the bottom of the screen, but not left or right.

 ## Sources

+- Player Sprite: Esther Loo
 - _List all project sources here –models, textures, sound clips, assets, etc._
 -   _If an asset is from the Unity store, include a link to the page and the author’s name_

 ## Known Issues